atifafifi/VanadisHeart/README.md

-Vanadis Hearth: Recipe Management App
+🧡 Vanadis Hearth: Recipe Management App

-Welcome to Vanadis Hearth, your personal sanctuary for finding, managing, and preserving culinary treasures.
-This project is built using React, TypeScript, and Vite, with data persistence managed by Firebase Firestore.
+Vanadis Hearth is your personal sanctuary for discovering, managing, and preserving culinary treasures.

-The current application is focused on a responsive, orange-themed frontend shell, ready for the core logic integration.
+Built with React, TypeScript, and Vite, it offers a responsive, orange-themed interface — designed for clarity, comfort, and warmth.
+Data persistence and authentication are powered by Firebase Firestore.

-🚀 Quick Start (Running the Project)
+🚀 Quick Start
+Prerequisites

-This project requires Node.js and npm (or yarn/pnpm).
+Make sure you have Node.js and npm (or yarn/pnpm) installed.

+Run the Development Server

-Open the Terminal:
+Open your terminal:

-The fastest way to open the integrated terminal is by pressing the keyboard shortcut: Ctrl + ~ (Control key and the tilde key).

-Alternatively, look for the "Show Terminal" link in the center of the main editor panel and click it.
+Press Ctrl + ~ (Control + tilde) in your editor, or click “Show Terminal” in the main panel.

-Start the Development Server:
+Start the server:

-Once the terminal is open, run the following command:

 npm run dev

-View the App:
+Open the app:

-The terminal output will provide a local URL (e.g., http://localhost:5173).
-Click this link to open the application preview.
+The terminal will show a local URL (e.g. http://localhost:5173).
+Click it to preview the application.

-📂 Project Structure & Navigation
+🗂️ Project Structure

-The primary components for this application are located here:

-File/Folder

-Purpose
+File / Folder	Purpose

-src/App.tsx

-Main Application File.
-Contains all state, routing logic, Firebase initialization, and primary UI components.
+src/App.tsx	Main application file.
+Contains global state, routing, Firebase initialization, and core UI components. vite.config.ts	Configuration for the build and development environment. package.json	Dependencies, metadata, and script definitions.

-vite.config.ts

-Configuration file for the build and development process.

-package.json

-Project dependencies and script commands.

-Accessing Files (The Explorer View)

-To see and navigate the file structure:
+Navigating the Files

-Access the Activity Bar: Look at the far left vertical column of icons.
+Activity Bar: Located on the far-left sidebar.

-Click the Explorer Icon: Click the topmost icon, which looks like a stack of files.
+Explorer Icon: The topmost icon (stack of files).

-Keyboard Shortcut: Ctrl + Shift + E
+Shortcut: Ctrl + Shift + E

-✅ Next Steps for Development
+⚙️ Next Steps for Development

-Our immediate focus is integrating the backend to make the app functional:
+🔸 Firebase Integration

-Firebase Initialization: Integrate the global __firebase_config and __initial_auth_token into App.tsx to establish the connection and authenticate the user.
+Add the global variables __firebase_config and __initial_auth_token to App.tsx.

+Establish Firebase connection and authentication flow.

+🔸 Firestore Logic

-Firestore Logic: Implement the CRUD (Create, Read, Update, Delete) operations for the "My Recipes" view, storing private data in the user's Firestore path.
+Implement CRUD operations for the “My Recipes” view.

+Store user data securely within each user’s Firestore path.

+🔸 API Integration

-TheMealDB Integration: Implement the public API calls for the "Discover" view to fetch external recipe data.
+Connect to TheMealDB public API for the “Discover” view.

+Fetch and display external recipe data dynamically.

+🧩 Tech Stack

+Frontend: React, TypeScript, Vite

+Backend: Firebase Firestore

+UI Theme: Responsive, orange-accented minimal design

+API: TheMealDB (for public recipe data)

+📌 Status

+🧱 Current Stage: Frontend shell complete.
+Next: Core logic and data integration in progress